 This is the kind of podcast you’ll wish existed when you were a kid — if you were the kind who loved R.L.
 Stine books.
 Each episode revolves around urban legends like Bloody Mary or Slender Man, with host Elise Parisian explaining each legend and its origins — or topics ranging from ouija boards to mummification.
 It’s suggested for ages eight and up.

 If you watch scary movies through your fingers, chances are you miss the characters in the background, like a clerk who sells the teens who are about to be murdered their beer and snacks.
 In My Neighbors Are Dead, Adam Peacock has other comedians improv as these lesser-known survivors who watched the horror go down.

-The title of this podcast refers to both the subject matter covered and libations consumed.
+This podcast’s clever title gives you an idea of its subject matter and how the hosts relax to record the episodes—discussing spirits while sipping spirits.
 Hosts Julia Schifini and Amanda McLoughlin have a love of myths and legends and discuss mermaids, ouija boards, clowns, and urban legends over a glass or two.
 There’s lots of banter between the two, to help keep the tone light.

 A Very Fatal Murder is kind of like Limetown’s funny cousin.
 It’s a parody of S-Town-style podcasts from The Onion.
-Reporter David Pascall is just trying to win a Pulitzer, and he manages to find a murder with an ideal victim, the perfect setting, and a milieu that incorporates everything from saturated fats to the golden age of television to factory farming.
+David Pascall is a reporter who is on a quest to win a Pulitzer Prize, and he thinks he’s found the winning story with the mystery he’s sharing on the podcast.
+A prom queen’s murder has taken a small town by surprise, and Pascall wants to solve the case.
 It has a short run of just six episodes — so you can easily binge through it in one sitting.

 - The best Halloween apps and games for a spook-tacular October 31